jacksonkernion/jacksonkernion.github.io/index.md

 I’m a Philosophy PhD student at UC Berkeley, working in philosophy of mind, epistemology, and philosophy of science.
 I'm visiting NYU for 2018-2019.

 I argue in my dissertation that our concept of consciousness is a *functional* concept.
-This stands in opposition to the widely-held view that thinking of the mind in a first-personal, how-it-feels way is distinct from thinking of the mind in a third-personal, scientific way.
-The ultimate goal is to articulate the conceptual foundations that make a science of consciousness possible.
+This stands in opposition to the conventional view that thinking of the mind in a first-personal, how-it-feels way is distinct from thinking of the mind in a third-personal, scientific way.
+The goal is to articulate the conceptual foundations that make a science of consciousness possible.

 I graduated from Harvard in 2012 with a philosophy degree in the interdisciplinary Mind, Brain, and Behavior program.

 I keep up a coding hobby by building [tools](/tools) for academics.
-I like to hike.
 And I enjoy the friendly competition of strategy-based [board](https://boardgamegeek.com/boardgame/13/catan) [games](https://boardgamegeek.com/boardgame/68448/7-wonders).

 {: .little-links }
 [<i class="fa fa-file-o" aria-hidden="true"></i> CV](files/CV - Jackson Kernion.pdf)